EXPUNGEMENT IN OKLAHOMA

 Fingerprint cards collected by law enforcement are not eligible for expungement or destruction, as Oklahoma criminal expungement laws do not allow for the destruction of any type of evidence.
 OSBI may maintain this type of evidence; however, it will not be accessible to the public.

-When your case is concluded and you desire to seek an expungement; contact Cannon Law Firm in Oklahoma City.
+When your case is concluded and you desire to seek an expungement; contact CANNON & ASSOCIATES in Oklahoma City.

 Our firm will do everything possible to seek an expungement of your arrest and charges, if you are eligible for an expungement.
 You may have a statutory right to seek an expungement after the completion of your case.
 Our firm will help you identify if you qualify and walk you through the process of obtaining an expungement.

 John has been recognized as a Top 40 under 40 in Criminal Defense by the National Trial Lawyers Association.
 Additionally, he has an outstanding record of reaching the best possible outcome for hundreds of clients accused of the wide variety of criminal charges, as evidenced by receiving the highest possible AVVO rating – 10 (superb).
-Contact Cannon Law Firm today for a free confidential consultation.
+Contact CANNON & ASSOCIATES today for a free confidential consultation.